Top Vineyard, Serious Vintage, Great Price!

 Pre Arrival Price $99.95

 We're too early for a review on this wine but we do have some technical specifications.
 The average age of the vines is 30 years. the grapes are manually harvested with elevage in barrels of which 25% are new.
+Expect a wine with minerality and power - a classic white Burgundy from a great vintage.

 This is the historic first vintage under the Domaine Justin Girardin label and it is exceptional value.